cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 # cdCon 2022

-#### Building DevOps metrics for your choice of CD tools through CDEvent
+#### Building DevOps metrics for your choice of CD tools through CDEvents

 ---
 # A long long time ago